Ron Greenwood: Coaching career

-After retiring Greenwood moved into coaching.
+After retiring, Greenwood moved into coaching.
 He coached Eastbourne United, Oxford University (where he came to the attention of Sir Harold Thompson, a future Chairman of The Football Association), and England youth teams.
 He combined the England under-23 post with being the assistant manager at Arsenal under George Swindin, having moved to Highbury in December 1957.
 He remained there until April 1961, when he was selected by chairman Reg Pratt to replace Ted Fenton as manager of West Ham United.

 Greenwood's reign at West Ham brought them sizeable success.
 He oversaw the development of players such as the 1966 FIFA World Cup-winning trio of Bobby Moore, Geoff Hurst and Martin Peters, and under him the Hammers won the FA Cup in 1964 and the European Cup Winners' Cup in 1965 – the first two major trophies of their history.
-West Ham's league form under Greenwood was less impressive, usually finishing in the lower half of the First Division table, though they did come 6th in 1972–73.
+West Ham's league form under Greenwood was less impressive, usually finishing in the lower half of the First Division table, though they did come sixth in the 1972–73 season.
 In his final season, West Ham finished 18th, just one point from relegation.

 He moved upstairs in 1974, becoming the club's general manager for the next three years, with John Lyall being placed in charge of the first team.
 In the first season of this arrangement, West Ham won another FA Cup.

-After England coach Don Revie's resignation, Greenwood was appointed full-time manager, ending his 16-year association with West Ham United.
-Under Greenwood, England qualified for UEFA Euro 1980, where they were knocked out in the group stages.
+After England coach Don Revie's resignation, Greenwood was appointed in caretaker charge, completing England's unsuccessful bid to qualify for the 1978 FIFA World Cup, and eventually becoming full-time manager in December 1977, ending his 16-year association with West Ham United.
+Under Greenwood, England qualified for UEFA Euro 1980, where they were knocked out in the group stage.
 England also qualified for the 1982 FIFA World Cup under Greenwood, their first World Cup in twelve years.
-England came through the tournament unbeaten, but were knocked out in the second group stage after 0–0 draws against West Germany and Spain.
+England came through the tournament unbeaten, but were knocked out in the second group stage after 0–0 draws against West Germany and hosts Spain.

 Greenwood retired from football after the 1982 World Cup, with the national coach's job going to Bobby Robson.
 One major landmark during Greenwood's tenure was the selection of the first black player for England, Viv Anderson, in 1978.
-Greenwood stated "Yellow, purple or black – if they're good enough, I'll pick them".
+Greenwood stated: "Yellow, purple or black – if they're good enough, I'll pick them".